How to write a CV that stands out in the engineering and manufacturing world

 Then 4–6 bullet points focused on outcomes:

-• Developed firmware for STM32-based control system used in production machinery
+• Delivered firmware for STM32-based control systems used in production machinery

-• Led hardware bring-up for new PCB revision
+• Led hardware bring-up for a new PCB revision

-• Reduced boot time by 35% through optimisation
+• Reduced boot time by 35% through optimization

 • Supported transition from prototype to volume manufacturing

-Focus on what you delivered, not just responsibilities.
+Focus on what you delivered, not just your responsibilities.

 5. Education & certifications